Australia's Magellan Financial shareholders vote against remuneration report

+Adds details in paragraphs 3; background in paragraphs 4-6; CEO comment in paragraphs 7-9

-Nov 8 (Reuters) - Magellan Financial Group's MFG.AX board received a "first strike", as shareholders voted against the Australian fund manager's remuneration report on executive pay following years of share price slide and fund outflows.
+Nov 8 (Reuters) - Magellan Financial Group's MFG.AX board received a "first strike" on Wednesday, with shareholders voting against the Australian fund manager's remuneration report on executive pay, following years of share price slide and fund outflows.

-More than 58% of its shareholders voted against the adoption of the remuneration report, results of Magellan's annual general meeting showed on Wednesday.
+More than 58% of its shareholders voted against the adoption of the remuneration report at Magellan's annual general meeting (AGM).

+As more than 25% of shareholders rejected the remuneration report, or made a "first strike", the company's board faces the prospect of re-election if there is a similar outcome at next year's AGM.

+The company has been grappling with falling shareholder confidence and decline in its share price since its co-founder Hamish Douglass announced a surprise exit in February 2021.

 (Reporting by Roshan Thomas in Bengaluru; Editing by Rashmi Aich)